abdelfatah-ashour/capacitor-audio-engine/README.md

 ##### `skipToPrevious()`

-Skip to the previous track in the playlist.
+Skip to the previous track in the playlist:

 ```typescript
 skipToPrevious(): Promise<void>;